-When THIRD RAIL broke up in October 2000 Adam and James decided to start a new band.
-They had a few practices at Yellow Arch, wrote some new songs and named themselves after an industrial complex they saw on the way to a practice.
+When THIRD RAIL broke up in October 2000 Adam and James decided to start a new band, had a few practices at Yellow Arch, wrote some new songs and named themselves after an industrial building they saw on the way to a practice.
 In January 2001 they asked Ralph to play bass and johnnie to play synth and guitar, but as the synth didn't really fit it was soon dropped.
 They practiced and wrote more songs, but after one gig at the Grapes in July 2001 they split up.

 In the spring of 2002 they asked Craig from Betty's Clinic to join on bass and that gave them the motivation to finish their first ep disconnected before the first practice with Craig.
 During the disconnected sessions they had also recorded a rocky version of the ELEVATOR TO HELL song "my head" for an ELEVATOR tribute album.

 After Craig joined they practiced, wrote new songs and recorded their second ep The Attic Tapes in September 2002 and at the end of the same month they started work on their first album.
 Sadly, Craig left to go to work on a boat before the album was finished and so jc albyn complex became a three-piece again.
 In typical jc albyn complex style they did nothing as a band for a year.

 In early 2003 Adam started recording a solo project called yell and the nolls and with the help of two "session musicians" (johnnie and Alice from the sPrinG).
 They recorded an eight song mini-album in three days spread out over six months.